V101142/Rock--Paper--Scissors/README.md

 For the accessibility this was used:
 - Semantic HTML.
-- Alt attributes on images.
+- Alt attributes on image.
 - Sufficient colour contrast.

 ## Testing